England

 5. Day 5: Windsor, Greenwich or a day without a strict plan.

-• Best for: visitors who want to experience London, not just run through it.
+• Best for: visitors who want to experience the city.

 • Recommendation: leave at least one evening for a concert, pub, theatre or spontaneous wandering.

-• Before booking: London quickly reflects your budget, accommodation location and daily transport choices, so check the travel tips before locking the plan.
+• Before departure: accommodation location and daily transport choices reflect on your budget, so check the travel tips before booking.

-1. Days 1–4: London — main sights, museums, parks, markets and at least one neighbourhood outside the strict centre.
+1. Days 1–4: main sights, museums, parks, markets and at least one neighbourhood outside the strict centre.

 2. Day 5: Windsor as an easy day trip.